MafiaHub/Framework/README.md

 Now you can access your targets and build them within the framework.

+### Visual Studio 2019+ support

+Ensure you have the cmake tools installed in your copy of Visual Studio first.
+Open your newly cloned Framework repository folder in Visual Studio and it will automagically set up everything for you!

+Things to note:
+- `code/projects` folder is hidden by default as it's ignored by Git, in Solution Explorer, enable **Show All Files** option to see your project files.
+- Changes in your project's cmake will not be auto-detected, cmake will only reload config on build, otherwise you can do it yourself in the Projects section in main menu.

 ### CLion support

 The guide on how to set up the project files for CLion is available [here](.github/CLION_GUIDE.md).